Last updated in October 2018

 The unique relations between Germany and Israel are a cornerstone of German foreign policy.
 Germany is a staunch supporter of Israel’s right to exist and, as an active partner in the EU, promotes peace efforts in the Middle East.
 In the United Nations, it seeks to strike a fair balance in dealings with the two sides to the conflict.
 In the European Union, Germany supports the active integration of Israel as part of the EU’s association policy.
 In international bodies, Germany combats all forms of antisemitism, racism and xenophobia.

 The institution of annual intergovernmental consultations between the two countries in 2008 opened up a new chapter in bilateral relations.
-The two countries’ Cabinets met for the sixth time in February 2016.
+The two countries’ Cabinets met for the seventh time in October 2018.
 In addition, numerous official visits in both directions testify to the intensity and diversity of relations.
 In 2015, Germany and Israel celebrated the 50th anniversary of the establishment of relations with a host of political and cultural events in both countries.

-German-Israeli Intergovernmental Consultations: Challenges of an Open Society in the 21st Century.
-Joint Statement by the Chancellor of the Federal Republic of Germany and the Prime Minister of the State of Israel (Berlin, 16 February 2016) PDF / 296 KB
+German-Israeli Inter-Governmental Consultations: Marking the Tenth Anniversary of Consultations – From an enriching present to an innovative future.
+Joint Statement by the Chancellor of the Federal Republic of Germany and the Prime Minister of the State of Israel PDF / 77 KB

 Israeli businesspeople value Germany’s significance as its strongest economic partner in the EU’s single market.
 Given Israel’s longer-term growth potential, the continuing growth of its high-tech industry, its high level of technical training and its pervading spirit of innovation, which has made the country the world’s second most important start-up location after Silicon Valley, there are promising cooperation opportunities for German business in the country.

-Bilateral economic cooperation is regularly a key item on the agenda at the annual German-Israeli intergovernmental consultations, held most recently in February 2016 in Berlin.
-The focus is on deepening cooperation, particularly in the area of energy efficiency, the transport sector and infrastructure projects.
+Bilateral economic cooperation is regularly a key item on the agenda at the annual German-Israeli intergovernmental consultations, held most recently in October 2018 in Jerusalem.

 The Israeli-German Chamber of Industry and Commerce celebrated its 50th anniversary in 2017 and has been part of the German Chamber Network since 1995.
 It is affiliated to the German-Israeli Business Association (DIW) and is thus equally well networked in both countries.